Best Things To Do In Florence In 1 Day

 The most characteristic building in the square is the Palazzo Vecchio, dating from the fourteenth century.
 On one side of the door you can see a replica of Michelangelo's statue of David, and on the other the statue of Hercules and Cacus.
 And inside you can see works by artists such as Giorgio Vasari, Domenico Ghirlandaio and Bronzino.
 My favorite rooms are the Sala dei Cinquecento and the Sala delle Mappe Geografiche, where you can look up your city through the different centuries.
 Book a guided tour of Palazzo Vecchio and get to know it in depth.

 In the square you will also find the Loggia della Signoria, a 14th century arcaded gallery that combines Gothic and classical elements and the fountain of Neptune, which dates back to the 16th century and was the first public fountain in the city of Florence.
-In addition, you can see other statues such as the statue of Perseus with the head of Medusa, the statue of Cosimo I de' Medici .....
+In addition, you can see other statues such as the statue of Perseus with the head of Medusa, the statue of Cosimo I de Medici ....

-Book a guided tour of Palazzo Vecchio
+Book tickets for Palazzo Vecchio

-Look for the main works of the Uffizi Gallery
+Search for the main works of the Uffizi Gallery

 Inside the Uffizi Gallery| ©Matteo Lezzi